-You can double-click PriceAvailTransformations.dtf in the Application pane to display the Transformation control in Design View.
-Right click on convertAvailListToXML method, and select Go to XQuery Document to open the Transformation tool.
+You can double-click PriceAvailTransformations.java in the Package Explorer to display the Transformation control in Source view.
+Right click on convertAvailListToXML method, and select Go to XQuery Document from the drop-down menu to open the Transformation tool.
 The following figure shows the map for the convertAvailListToXML() method:

 The preceding figure shows the transformation of the data in a variable of type XmlObjectList, which contains a repeating set of untyped XML data, to the repeating element in an XML-typed variable.
 Note that to achieve this transformation, the repeating element in the target schema must be the single child of a root element.
 In this case, availRequest is the repeating element, and it is the single child of the availQuote element.
-Click the Source View tab in the Transformation tool to see the corresponding XQuery.
+Click the Source view tab in the Transformation tool to see the corresponding XQuery.